Carlo Rubbia: Gran Sasso Laboratory

 Rubbia has also been one of the leaders in a collaboration effort deep in the Gran Sasso Laboratory, designed to detect any sign of decay of the proton.
 The experiment seeks evidence that would disprove the conventional belief that matter is stable.
 The most widely accepted version of the unified field theories predicts that protons do not last forever, but gradually decay into energy after an average lifetime of at least 1032 years.
 The same experiment, known as ICARUS and based on a new technique of electronic detection of ionizing events in ultra-pure liquid argon, is aiming at the direct detection of the neutrinos emitted from the Sun, a first rudimentary neutrino telescope to explore neutrino signals of cosmic nature.

-Rubbia further proposed the concept of an energy amplifier, a novel and safe way of producing nuclear energy exploiting present-day accelerator technologies, which is actively being studied worldwide in order to incinerate high activity waste from nuclear reactors, and produce energy from natural thorium and depleted uranium.
+Rubbia further proposed the concept of an energy amplifier, a novel and safe way of producing nuclear energy exploiting present-day accelerator technologies, which is actively being studied worldwide in order to incinerate high-activity waste from nuclear reactors, and produce energy from natural thorium and depleted uranium.
 In 2013 he proposed building a large number of small-scale thorium power plants.

 Other organisational affiliations

 Rubbia was principal Scientific Adviser of CIEMAT (Spain), a member of the high-level Advisory Group on global warming set up by EU's President Barroso in 2007 and of the board of trustees at the IMDEA Energy Institute.
 In 2009–2010, he was Special Adviser for Energy to the Secretary General of ECLAC, the United Nations Economic Commission for Latin America, based in Santiago (Chile).
-In June 2010, Rubbia has been appointed Scientific Director of the Institute for Advanced Sustainability Studies in Potsdam (Germany).
+In June 2010, Rubbia was appointed Scientific Director of the Institute for Advanced Sustainability Studies in Potsdam (Germany).
 He is a member of the Italy-USA Foundation.
-During his term as President of ENEA (1999–2005) he has promoted a novel method for concentrating solar power at high temperatures for energy production, known as the Archimede Project, which is being developed by industry for commercial use.
+During his term as President of ENEA (1999–2005) he promoted a novel method for concentrating solar power at high temperatures for energy production, known as the Archimede Project, which is being developed by industry for commercial use.

 Personal life

 Marisa and Carlo Rubbia have two children.

+Rubbia is also openly a believer, as his book shows, published by Rizzoli, The temptation to believe.
+He is also a member of the Pontifical Academy of Sciences.

-Awards and honors
+Awards and honours

 In December 1984, Rubbia was nominated Cavaliere di Gran Croce OMRI.

 On 30 August 2013, Rubbia was appointed to the Senate of Italy as a Senator for Life by President Giorgio Napolitano.

+On 8 January 2016, he was awarded with the International Scientific and Technological Cooperation Award by the People's Republic of China.

-Asteroid 8398 Rubbia is named in his honor.
+Asteroid 8398 Rubbia is named in his honour.
 He was elected a Foreign Member of the Royal Society (ForMemRS) in 1984.

 In 1984, Rubbia received the Golden Plate Award of the American Academy of Achievement.